CodeKommissar/The-WebDev-Blog/content/html/inline_blocks.md

 Pretty much, those are the differences between block-level elements and inline-level elements.
-Block-level elements have top and bottom spacing and have a width of 100% of the page while inline-level elements doesn't have those top and bottom spacings and its width is dependent on the content inside of them.
+Block-level elements have top and bottom spacing and have a width of 100% on the page while inline-level elements don't have those top and bottom spacings and its width is dependent on the content inside of them.